Here to support you

 Here at the Grimsby Institute, safeguarding is a whole college approach.
 We want our learners to feel and be safe.
 We take our duty of care seriously and our commitment to safeguarding is strong and robust.

 OFSTED officially recognises Safeguarding as “Effective”, 2017

 Safeguarding – Working together to ensure that we are doing everything we can so that learners, staff and visitors to our site are protected from harm and feel safe.
 The Government provides statutory guidance on how to achieve this in addition to local strategies and procedures outlined by the authorities we work very closely with.
 It is important to us that everyone who comes to the Grimsby Institute feels safe, supported and valued.

-The Intensive Support team are available via the duty mobile on 07920860241.
-This is the number to call if you require immediate advice or support.
+The Intensive Support team are available via the duty mobile on 07920860241 or 07771983375.
+These are the numbers to call if you require immediate advice or support.
 Alternatively, they can be contacted on 01472 311222 ext.
-5474.
+5638.
 Referrals can also be made via the safeguarding email address; [email protected].